 Access to Sheltair Lounge at CDG Airport can be booked via online platforms such as Lounge Pass like we did.
 Priority Pass and Diner's Club membership card holders can also access this lounge.
 However, DragonPass, Lounge Key, and Lounge Club are not accepted.

-If you are a frequent traveller, we recommend you to buy a yearly lounge membership with Priority Pass.
+If you are a frequent traveller, we recommend you buy a yearly lounge membership with Priority Pass.

 Sheltair Lounge's Price

-We bought a single lounge pass to this lounge as soon as we knew after the flight booking that we have a long layover on the return flight from Hong Kong.
+We bought a single lounge pass to this lounge as soon as we knew after the flight booking that we had a long layover on the return flight from Hong Kong.
 A decision to purchase a one-time lounge pass was to guarantee a seat during our layover.
 The online rate on Lounge Pass was GBP 26.00 for 3 hours stay.
 You can also pay the entry fee at the front desk of 30 euros per person but booking in advance will secure your entry during busy hours.

 The Easiness to Find the Lounge

 The lounge is easy to locate by following information signs.
-Only that for first-time visitors, it might not be so easy to notice where the stairs leading to this lounge are when there is a big crowd of passengers at the nearby gates.
+Only for first-time visitors, it might not be so easy to notice where the stairs leading to this lounge are when there is a big crowd of passengers at the nearby gates.
 As there is only a quite small dedicated path leading to the stairs up to the lounge.
 Luckily one airport personnel helped us to locate the lounge.

 The lounge was not busy at all during the time of our visit.
 There were a lot of free seats.
 Chairs were comfortable and appeared clean in some areas but leather chairs up near the entrance just stink.
 Generally the lighting was good.
 The toilets were poorly maintained with nowhere to dry up hands.
 The proximity of the lounge to the departure both has positive and negative sides.
 For example, the noise is heard easily from the big crowd of passengers who were lining up downstairs.

 The lounge had free Wi-Fi, newspapers and magazines and a flight information monitor.
 However, power sockets were not available in many seating places.